Test free of charge

 • Machine maintenance and servicing

-• Checklists for on-site inspections or safety checks
+• Checklists for tours or safety checks

 • Machine loading

-• Controls for incoming and outgoing goods
+• Incoming and outgoing goods inspections

 • and many more.